A.V. Williams Data Center Colocation Terms and Conditions

 Security and acceptable use of the facility and equipment

-Access is not transferable from one Occupant to another, however guests can accompany an authorized Occupant following DIT security guidelines.
+Access is not transferable from one Occupant to another; however, guests can accompany an authorized Occupant following DIT security guidelines.
 Since the data center is used by DIT as well as other Occupants, it is the responsibility of each Occupant to ensure that their personnel do not interfere with the operation of other equipment.
-Occupants are not permitted to use or interact with network, power and cooling infrastructure outside of their own racks.
+Occupants are not permitted to use or interact with the network, power, and cooling infrastructure outside of their own racks.
 Access under the raised floor and over the drop ceiling is prohibited.
+DIT utilizes video surveillance to monitor activities within the data center.

 Top